stratum-mining/stratum/benches/benches/README.md

 The benchmark results will be displayed in the terminal. `target/criterion` and `target/iai` will also be created, which contains more detailed results.

 ## Benchmarking
+It is important to note that for now, sv2 does not count encryption and decryption.

 The following benchmark functions are available:

 ### sv1